blackflux/lambda-example/README.md

 Mode detail on the `invoke` option can be found [here](https://serverless.com/framework/docs/providers/aws/cli-reference/invoke/).

+You can also log into AWS and trigger the function with an event that you manually create.

 ### Https Endpoint

 The deploy message will give you a public url to use of the form `https://##########.execute-api.us-east-1.amazonaws.com/example/sum`.
 Experiment with different input, e.g.